APPLICABILITY, COMPLAINT INTAKE, AND OVERARCHING PROVISIONS

 The Title IX Coordinator/Deputy will promptly notify the other party of the appeal, and the non-appealing party may submit a response to the appeal within five calendar days of notification of the appeal.

-The Title IX Coordinator/Deputy/Deputy will forward any documents upon which the dismissal decision was based, the appeal, and any response to the appeal to Director of Student Services and Vice President of Academic Affairs (when the Respondent is a student), Vice President of Academic Affairs (when the Respondent is a faculty member) or the appropriate Vice President and Human Resources Representative (when the Respondent is a staff member).
+The Title IX Coordinator/Deputy/Deputy will forward any documents upon which the dismissal decision was based, the appeal, and any response to the appeal to the Chief Academic Officer (when the Respondent is a student), Chief Academic Officer (when the Respondent is a faculty member) or the appropriate Vice President and Human Resources Representative (when the Respondent is a staff member).
 The appointed administrator will determine whether any of the grounds for appeal warrant overturning or modifying the dismissal.
 The decision by the appointed administrator is final.

 The Complainant and the Respondent may be accompanied to any meeting or proceeding under these Grievance Procedures by the advisor of their choice, who may be, but is not required to be, an attorney.
 Southeastern will not limit the choice or presence of the advisor for either the Complainant or the Respondent in any meeting or grievance proceeding.
 Advisors, however, are not allowed to disrupt any such meeting or proceeding or to speak on behalf of the Complainant or the Respondent, with the exception of cross-examination during any hearing conducted under these Grievance Procedures, which must be conducted by an advisor and never personally by the Complainant or the Respondent.